HOME SEARCH ALL TOPICS

 Changes to school uniform in the 1960s

-About 1963 the summer uniform changed into dresses with three different coloured stripes on white: pale green, beige and grey I can't remember.
+About 1963 the summer uniform changed into dresses with three different coloured stripes on white: pale green, beige and grey, I believe.
 The fabric, I would imagine, was non-iron and washable.
-Quite wishy-washy really and not as smart as the earlier ones, I felt.
+Quite wishy-washy really and not as smart as the earlier ones.
 From then on the uniform was bought over the counter from John Barnes in St. John's Wood.
-I think this may have happened when 'Daisy' left the school and we got a new Headmistress.
+This may have happened when 'Daisy' left the school and we got a new Headmistress.

 Julie Vanstone